dcmox/moxy-date/README.md

 ## Custom Formats

-For a full list of formatting variables, please checkout the official [PHP Date documentation](https://www.php.net/manual/en/function.date.php).
+For a full list of formatting variables, please check out the official [PHP Date documentation](https://www.php.net/manual/en/function.date.php).
 MoxyDate formatting is heavily inspired by the documentation provided there.

 ## Examples